-Nigeria finds Chibok girl kidnapped by Boko Haram in 2014
+Nigeria finds Chibok girl kidnapped by Boko Haram, with baby

-LAGOS, Nigeria (AP) — Nigeria’s military says soldiers have found one of the Chibok schoolgirls kidnapped by Boko Haram nearly three years ago wandering in the bush near the Islamic extremist group’s forest stronghold.
+MAIDUGURI, Nigeria (AP) — Soldiers interrogating captured Boko Haram suspects have found one of the Chibok schoolgirls kidnapped by the extremist group nearly three years ago, along with her baby, Nigeria’s military said Thursday.

-Nearly 300 girls were kidnapped by the insurgents from a government boarding school in the remote northeastern town of Chibok in April 2014.
-In May, one of the girls escaped.
+Nearly 300 girls were kidnapped by the insurgents from a government boarding school in the remote northeastern town of Chibok in April 2014, a mass abduction that shocked the world and brought Boko Haram international attention.
+Most of the girls remain in captivity.

+In May, one girl escaped.
 In October, the government negotiated the release of 21 more.
-Another girl was freed in November in an attack on an extremist camp in the Sambisa Forest.
+Another girl was freed in November in an army raid on an extremist camp in the Sambisa Forest.

-Army spokesman Col. Sani Kukasheka Usman says the latest girl to reach freedom was discovered on Thursday near northeastern Damboa town.
+Army spokesman Col. Sani Kukasheka Usman identified the latest girl to be freed as Rakiya Abubakar and said she has a 6-month-old baby.
+He said her identity was discovered when soldiers were interrogating some of the more than 1,000 suspects detained in recent weeks of army raids on the Sambisa Forest.

-More than 200 of the girls remain missing, though several reportedly have died from things like malaria and snake bites.

 Most Read Stories